• Skip to primary navigation

 SemiconductorsIC LM3861

-As the coils magnetic field starts to rotate, it produces a strong fluctuating magnetic field around it.
+Further, when coil magnetic field starts turning it makes strong changing magnetic field around it.

 Receiver Circuit Working: